 Commit to being mindful about where your food comes from, how animals were treated from birth to confinement to slaughterhouse, and what chemicals were used on your and their food.

 Consider changing what you eat.
-Maybe try Veganuary (even if it’s already halfway into, or past January, it doesn’t matter).
+Maybe try Veganuary (even if it’s already halfway into, or past January, it doesn’t matter – have a go).
 Or maybe try eating less meat, eggs and dairy, or having some meat-free or diary-free days every week.

 Veganism is being embraced, especially by young celebrities and their followers, and the numbers of people adopting vegan diets have risen exponentially in the last 10 years.